Buying the horse is only the beginning…

 How Much Do Horse Boots Cost?

-Reining riders are likely to buy special boots to protect their horse’s legs from abrasions and strain while sliding.
-There are even boots out there to protect your horse’s legs while they’re riding in the trailer.
+Reining riders may invest in special boots to protect their horse’s legs from abrasions and strain while sliding.
+There are even boots out there to protect your horse’s legs while they’re riding in the trailer and ones to keep irritating flies at bay.

-Boots can run you anywhere from under $20 for some bell boots to over $300 for a pair of sport boots.
+Boots can cost you anywhere from under $20 for some bell boots to over $300 for a pair of high-quality sport boots.

-- Do you do hard enough work to need something like sport boots?
+- Does your horse work hard enough to require something like sport boots?

 - Does your horse overreach or need extra protection due to the way they move?